 The New River Gorge boasts some of the best single-pitch lines, both bolted and on gear.
 The climbing is a little bit stiff, and while it isn’t a climbing mecca for the beginner, it’s a destination that should not be missed.
 Crags such as Summersville Lake and Bubba City will have more moderate climbs, but will surely be packed with groups of people and dogs during weekend days.

 Despite the busyness, one can still find solitude in other areas.
-The New is huge and spread out 63,000 acres sit over 3,000 established rock climbs.
+The New is huge and spread out over 63,000 acres, you can find thousands of established rock climbs.
 Bulletproof sandstone that differs greatly from that of the west, you’ll find yourself falling in love with the coolest small town in West Virginia, as well.
 Filled with outdoor enthusiasts and mountain folk, Fayetteville couldn’t be a better central location to some of the most amazing crags at the New.

 Red River Gorge

 Red River Gorge offers climbers an array of many levels and styles of climbing, ranging from beginner to expert.
 It has both traditional and sport climbs, and both are as classic as they come.
 Centrally located in Kentucky, the popularity of this crag has been absolutely booming over the last several decades.
 Between its ferociously steep, overhanging walls and classic huecos, the bolted lines are world renowned.
 The traditional climbing is sometimes mixed in at the major sport crags, but can be found at crags such as Fortress Wall and Pebble Beach.
 The grades on most of the trad routes can be considered stiff.